 The median loan debt incurred by students who completed the program (separately by Title IV loans and by other educational debt to include both private educational loans and institutional financing) as provided by the Secretary.

-Program Change Proposals
+Program Change Proposals and Notifications

 Changes to program descriptions in the catalogs that do not impact the curriculum should be made outside of UCC processes.
 All changes to program requirements should be submitted through UCC processes.
 Many program changes are eligible for expedited review (see Expedited Review section of this document).

+Some changes that do not require UCC approval nevertheless use the UCC process for notification purposes.
+These include:

+Suspension of admissions to programs, including suspending admissions to programs at specific locations

+Moving departments within a college without program elimination

+New prefix requests

+Notification of these changes should be submitted in writing to the chair of the Programs Committee.

 Section 2 of the Graduate College Handbook (OHIO ID required) outlines curricular reform and new delivery, format, and location procedures for changes to graduate programs.